 Landlocked Zambia's maize production for the 2012/13 growing season fell by 11 percent to 2.5 million tonnes because of poor weather and a worm infestation, contributing to what its likely to be a fall in GDP growth from last year's brisk 7.2 percent.

 The sector is more resilient than it used to be, as state subsidies and improved farming practices have helped Zambia to go from being a maize importer to an exporter, boosting output to a peak of 2.8 million tonnes from about 600,000 in just over a decade.

-But this year the state has raised the burden on farmers by cutting a subsidy on fertilizer to 50 percent from 75 percent - an unusual case of the state scaling back assistance to the poor under the populist president, Michael Sata.
+But this year the state has raised the burden on farmers by cutting a subsidy on fertiliser to 50 percent from 75 percent - an unusual case of the state scaling back assistance to the poor under the populist president, Michael Sata.

 The most immediate concern for the small-scale farmers, however, is the weather.
 They would generally be planting their maize now for harvesting around April.